nilanjansiromani/omnibox/README.md

 6. The extension is now installed and ready to use!

 **Note**: For Firefox, temporary add-ons are removed when you restart Firefox.
 To make it permanent, you'll need to sign and publish the extension, or use Firefox Developer Edition with permanent installation options.

+### Arc Browser

+1. **Download or Clone** this repository
+2. Open Arc and navigate to `arc://extensions/`
+3. Enable **"Developer mode"** (toggle in the top right corner)
+4. Click **"Load unpacked"**
+5. Select the `arc/` directory from this repository
+6. The extension is now installed and ready to use!

+**Arc-Specific Features**: The Arc version includes enhanced support for:
+- Searching tabs across all Arc spaces
+- Including pinned tabs (marked with 📌)
+- Searching sidebar tabs
+- Full history and bookmark search

 ## 🎯 Usage